Australian car market: Car sales, statistics and figures

 A five minute tyre check can reduce wear, save fuel and even lives.
-Steve Burke from Toyo Tires has been at the coalface of the tyre game for more than 20 years and has developed the three-point tyre inspection check.
+An expert from Toyo Tires has been at the coalface of the tyre game for more than 20 years and has developed the three-point tyre inspection check.

 Many motorists don't realise all tyres come equipped with a wear indicator.
 Checking this indicator doesn't take any special training, and it's the most effective way to determine for yourself exactly what condition tread is in.

 "In the main grooves of every tyre there is a small bar that runs across the tread.
 That's your tread wear indicator.
-It's sometimes tricky to spot, there's generally an arrow or another icon moulded on the tyre shoulder to show you the way," Steve says.
+It's sometimes tricky to spot, there's generally an arrow or another icon moulded on the tyre shoulder to show you the way," out expert says.

 "The top of the rubber bar indicates the minimum legal tread depth of that tyre.
 The closer the tread to the top of the bar, the more worn the tyres."

 There is no tread wear indicator on the shoulders of the tyre, but a visual inspection will give away the tread condition.

 A check is as simple as taking a look at all four tyres.

 "First things first, turn your wheel to full lock to check out the fronts."

 You may need to squat to check out the rears, though.